bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 fees] to miners, which puts mining decentralization at risk.
 Peter Todd suggested addressing this concern with an alternative fee management
-method: keep fees entirely endogenous by presigning multiple variations of each settlement transactions at varying feerates.
+method: keep fees entirely endogenous by presigning multiple variations of each settlement transaction at varying feerates.
 However, multiple problems were identified with this approach.

 Additional discussion in January by Gregory Sanders [looked][news285